 The filing of an Assessment Appeal does not relieve property owners of their tax obligations.
 Property owners who fail to pay property taxes will incur penalties in accordance with the guidelines established by the Treasurer/Tax Collector.

 The County of San Bernardino requires that a $45.00 non-refundable administrative processing fee accompany EACH Assessment Appeal Application (application) filed.
 Applications filed without the fee attached will not be processed.

-If you are receiving public assistance and/or do not have enough income to pay for your household’s basic needs and cannot afford the processing fee, a “Confidential Request for Waiver of Assessment Appeal Administrative Processing Fee” form is posted in the General Information section below to enable you to request waiver of the fee.
+If you are receiving public assistance and/or do not have enough income to pay for your household’s basic needs and cannot afford the processing fee, a “Confidential Request for Waiver of Assessment Appeal Administrative Processing Fee” form is posted in the Forms and General Information section below to enable you to request waiver of the fee.
 If requesting a waiver of the processing fee, the waiver request form must accompany your application in lieu of the processing fee.